 It takes time and effort, but the process itself is pretty simple.

 What’s the Best Workout Schedule to Build Muscles?

 Want to build muscle?
 Find a workout schedule you love and can stick with.
 Then, aim for a higher training frequency to maximize muscle growth.
 Hit each muscle group directly or indirectly 2-3 times a week.

 Some great splits are full-body, upper/lower, push/pull, and push/pull/legs workouts.

 Exercise selection can be tricky – what works for one person might not work for another.
 Keep your abilities and goals in mind to choose the right exercises for you.
 Then, if it hurts, take a step back and find an alternative.
 With the right exercise, you’ll be on the path to achieving your goals in no time!

 But, there are important movement patterns that everyone who is capable should train.

 The following exercises and their variations are highly recommended in your workouts.

 How to Schedule Your Workouts

-Planning workouts is all about creating and picking workout routines that are both convenient and enjoyable.
+Planning workouts is all about picking workout routines that are convenient and enjoyable.
 Unfortunately, there’s no single solution to setting up exercise programs.
 It’s highly individualized from person to person.

 If you only have 2 days for the gym, a full-body workout is your best bet.
 With 3 days, you can go for either full-body or the classic push/pull/legs split.
 Got more days in the week?
 Try different splits and see which one works best for you!